Bradpk/tic-tac-toe/pseudocode.md

   functions called: checkCondition, renderElements
   IF tile string is empty and gameCondition is not won or drawn THEN tile content is equal to playerTurn content.

-  Player turn alternates to X if it currently O or O if it is currently X
+4. switchPlayer (A function to alternate between player x and player o after each click) Player turn alternates to X if it currently O or O if it is currently X

-4. switchPlayer (A function to alternate between player x and player o after each click)

 5. checkCondition (To Check whether a player has won or if it is a draw)

-6. resetGame (To revert the display back to the original state of the game with all tiles empty)
+6. resetGame (To revert the display back to the original state of the game with all tiles empty) Just needs to call the initGame function inside a click handler

 OBJECTS
-1. gameState (An Object that contains the playerTurn, gameCondition and gameBoard variables which can store overall state)
+1. gameState (An Object that contains the playerTurn, gameCondition and gameBoard variables which can store state while the game progresses)